crypto101/merlyn/README.rst

 use wheel_ by default, by placing the following in your ``~/.pip/pip.conf`` or equivalent::

+  [global]
+  use-wheel = True

   [install]
-  wheel-dir = /tmp/wheelhouse
+  find-links = /tmp/wheelhouse
-  use-wheel = True

   [wheel]
   wheel-dir = /tmp/wheelhouse
-  use-wheel = True

 After that, run ``pip wheel -r requirements*`` once.
 It will create wheels, which are faster to install than regular packages.
+You can make installations even faster by adding ``no-index = True`` to the ``[install]`` section; that way, installations won't even hit PyPI, further reducing latency.
+Keep in mind that you will then no longer be able to use ``pip install`` to install anything, unless you've first made a wheel out of it.

 .. _tox: https://testrun.org/tox/
 .. _virtualenv: https://pypi.python.org/pypi/virtualenv/